arcanis/clipanion/README.md

   - Clipanion supports transparent option proxying without `--` (for example `yarn dlx eslint --fix`)
   - Clipanion supports all option types you could think of (including negations, batches, ...)
   - Clipanion offers a [Yup](https://github.com/jquense/yup) integration for increased validation capabilities
+  - Clipanion generates an optimized state machine out of your commands
   - Clipanion generates good-looking help pages out of the box

 Clipanion is used in [Yarn](https://github.com/yarnpkg/berry) with great success.